 Once you’ve selected which direction you want to trace, the trace pane will show up on the right.

 At the top of the trace pane is the block or signal that you are currently tracing.
-Below this is a directed-graph which shows all of the elements in each trace.
+Below this is a tree which shows all of the elements in each trace.

 If a trace does not go as deep into the model as you would like, you can extend it.
 Simply right-click the block you would like to extend the trace along, and select

 Notice that this extension caused the route tree at the right to grow.
 But we still don’t know where the signal comes from after it leaves this subsystem…